-This course will be conducted entirely online; including lecture highlights, blackboard readings, assignments, and quizzes.
+A portion of this course will be conducted online; including lecture highlights, blackboard readings, assignments, and quizzes.
 As a result, it is imperative that you plan to have regular access to reliable internet.
 I would recommend that you NOT PLAN ON ONLY UTILIZING YOUR PHONE for this course, a computer of some sort is strongly recommended.